dkintop/Rails-JS-Project/README.md

 -run rails db:migrate to create databse and schema -run rails s to start rails server, neccessary for frontend javascript to make api calls.
 -open index.html in browser

+video demo can be found at this link : https://www.youtube.com/watch?v=JRXJ_az4on4